 With three assembly lines equipped with the best ASM machines, we can assemble both high miniaturization components and big BGA and connectors “pin in paste” (THR), with a capacity of over 120 million components per year, and growing more and more.

-All MSD components are properly vacuum-sealed and controlled until assembly phase.
+All MSD components are properly sealed under vacuum and monitored until the assembly phase.

 Upon specific request by the Client or if this is necessary to eliminate any flux residues from the board, the following items are available: